Renewing your vows is all the rage in Celeb Land. Look at the recent vow renewal between...

 We are often asked about the best time of year to schedule a trip to Bawah Reserve.Which...

-Our faraway paradise is well worth the journey!
+Our faraway paradise is well worth the journey and there are many ways to get to Bawah,...

 “Coral reefs are the most biologically diverse marine habitats in the world, host to an extraordinary variety of plants and animals.
 They are also one of the world's most fragile and endangered ecosystems.
-They are a significant source of food, provide income and employ countless other benefits to humans.
+They are a significant source of food, provide income, and provide countless other benefits to humans.
 Yet coral reefs around the world are rapidly being degraded by human activities such as overfishing.
 World Atlas of Coral Reefs

-One of the biggest natural tragedies of recent years is the deterioration of the worlds coral reef.
+One of the biggest natural tragedies of recent years is the deterioration of the world's coral reef.
 Once an area for dynamite fishing, Bawah was declared a Marine Conservation Reserve 5 years ago, now a marine protected area with no fishing allowed within a 5km radius.

 Recovery is good and we have some fabulous reefs to explore.
 As coral conservation leaders, we actively monitor the health of the reef and have many plans in place to encourage regrowth.
 We encourage guests to visit our active coral nurseries and hexadomes, you can even work with the marine biologists and plant your own piece of history.